MATTopo: Topology-preserving Medial Axis Transform with Restricted Power Diagram: Method

 \subsection{Medial Feature Preservation}

-\textit{External features}, such as convex sharp edges and corners, are commonly seen in CAD models and are pre-detected as input for our algorithm.
-We adopt the similar feature preservation strategies as MATFP~\cite{2022MATFP}.
-Unlike MATFP which starts with a dense number of initial spheres, our method begins with a smaller set of non-feature medial spheres ($\eg 50$ spheres).
+\textit{External features}, such as convex sharp edges and corners where more than two convex sharp edges coincide, are commonly seen in CAD models and are pre-detected as input for our algorithm.
+We adopt the similar feature preservation strategies as MATFP~\cite{2022MATFP}, as shown in Fig~\ref{fig:fix_extf}.
+Since the generated medial mesh should pass through points where the surface is locally convex and non-smooth, we place zero-radius $T_1^2$ medial spheres on convex edges and a single zero-radius $T_1^u$ ($u \geq 3$) medial sphere at each corner.
+Unlike MATFP which starts with a dense number of initial spheres, our method begins with a smaller set of non-feature medial spheres.
 Hence, instead of removing redundant non-feature spheres that `invade' the RPCs of two neighboring feature spheres on a sharp edge, we examine the individual RPC and add new zero-radius feature spheres iteratively if any sharp edge belongs to the cell of a non-feature sphere.
-As a result, all convex sharp edges reside in cells corresponding to some zero-radius feature spheres, which preserves the convex sharp edges in generated medial mesh as dual of volumetric RPD.
-For corners and concave sharp features, we follow the same medial feature preservation strategies as MATFP.
+As a result, all convex sharp edges reside in cells corresponding to some zero-radius feature spheres, which preserves the convex sharp edges in the generated medial mesh as a dual of volumetric RPD.
+For \textit{corners}, we adopt the same corner preservation strategy as MATFP~\shortcite{2022MATFP}, where we approximate the medial mesh structure within a small, selected region around the corner.
+This scheme operates by recursively tracing the medial axis sheets, beginning from those adjacent to convex sharp edges, until their intersecting seams are identified.
+On a \textit{concave edge}, the medial spheres tangential to this feature are not zero-radius.
+To achieve a smooth transition on the medial axis, similar to MATFP~\shortcite{2022MATFP}, we densely sample medial spheres using the \textit{sphere-shrinking} algorithm~\shortcite{ma20123shrink} (see Sec.~\ref{sec:tech_sphere_gen}), with tangent surface points selected on the concave edge acting as the `pin'.
+For more details on the operations used to preserve \textit{corners} and \textit{concave features}, please refer to MATFP~\cite{2022MATFP}.

 \textit{Internal features} are preserved by inserting new internal feature spheres after detecting the deficiency, similar to MATFP~\cite{2022MATFP}.
-Here we maintain a queue of all medial edges in the medial mesh with random order, and check whether two connected medial spheres of each edge belong to the same medial sheets as they touch the same surface regions using the surface part of their RPCs.
+We show an illustration in Fig.~\ref{fig:fix_intf}.
+Here we maintain a queue of all medial edges in the medial mesh, and check whether two connected medial spheres of each edge belong to the same medial sheets as they touch the same surface regions using the surface part of their RPCs.